Science of Hair Loss

 Hair loss can also result from an underlying disease involving the endocrine system, the digestive system, urinary system and the skin.

-Dr. M. David Cole, M.D. at Horizon Dermatology and Laser Institute in Newport Beach, Beverly Hills, Torrance, and Fullerton, California, is an expert in hair loss, and it treatments.
+Dr. M. David Cole, M.D. at Horizon Dermatology and Cosmetic Center in Newport Beach, Beverly Hills, Torrance, and Fullerton, California, is an expert in hair loss, and it treatments.
 He understands that hair loss is a frustrating condition and he specializes in hair restoration solutions for men and women.
 As a board-certified dermatologist, his goal is to help you look and feel your best.
 He knows that looking better will make you feel better.
 Let us help you achieve and maintain healthy, beautiful hair.

 Dr. M. David Cole, MD is a fellow of the American Academy of Dermatology and previously trained hundreds of physicians in facial cosmetic procedures and aesthetic dermatology at UC Irvine School of Medicine.
 He is revered for this outstanding aesthetic results.